-Understanding payment processing times in ANZ makes it possible for you to accurately predict when you are going to be paid.
+Understanding payment processing times in ANZ makes it possible to predict when you will be paid accurately.
 Depending on how the payer sends the funds, this can be anything from a few minutes to a few working days.
 With that in mind, here is a simple guide to ANZ processing times by payment scheme.
-It also explains what an ANZ money bounce back is and how it differs from a chargeback.
+It also explains an ANZ money bounceback and how it differs from a chargeback.

 Payment processing times and payment scheme processors

 Firstly, there is the time it takes your PSP to make the funds available to you.
-Secondly, there is the time it takes for the payment to be processed.
-Assuming you are having the funds paid directly into your bank account, this effectively means the ANZ bank transfer times.
-These depend on the specific transfer method your PSP uses to send the funds.
+Secondly, there is the time for the payment to be processed.
+Assuming the funds are paid directly into your bank account, this effectively means the ANZ bank transfer times.
+These depend on your PSP's specific transfer method to send the funds.

 For example, let’s say you support payments through payment cards with the help of a PSP.
-Your PSP determines how long they hold the funds before paying them out to you.
+Your PSP determines how long they hold the funds before paying them out.
 They then allow themselves a certain amount of time to process the payout to you.
 This lies entirely with them (and should be specified in the merchant agreement).